How Punk Evolved Into Indie - From Ramones to Phoebe Bridgers

 This isn't told through genre labels.

-When music becomes too polished, someone strips it down again.
-Punk did it first.
-Post-punk restructured it.
-Alternative built communities.
-Indie continues the cycle.
+When music becomes too polished, someone strips it down again. **Punk did it first.

-From small New York clubs to streaming platforms, this quiet thread kept returning: reclaim space, control, and meaning in their work.
+From small New York clubs to streaming platforms, the same impulse kept returning: to

 ---